ifesdjeen/eventoverse-graphs/README.md

 advance, since maybe it's my lack of understanding that have prevented me from extending other tools, not library intention).

-# Y U COFFEESCRIPT?

-No proper reason.
-I've asked around, everyone said it's cool to use CoffeeScript, I tried it out, it was ok to use it, so I sticked to it.

 # Project goals

   * provide a simple interface for visualizing time series